-NSW Treasury requires that it be attributed as creator of the licensed material in the following manner: © State of New South Wales (NSW Treasury), (2018).

-Contents

 Glossary 5

+Foreword 6

-1 Executive Summary 6
+Executive Summary 8

-2 Evolving the Federation 12
+Evolving the federation 14

-3 The GST matters for our collective future 30
+The GST matters for our collective future 32

-4 A broad-based land tax is more efficient and equitable than transfer duty 38
+A broad-based land tax is more efficient and equitable than transfer duty 40

-5 The current commonwealth-state funding model has become inefficient 54
+The current Commonwealth-state funding model has become inefficient 56

-6 Insurance taxes - can we afford them?
-64
+Insurance taxes - can we afford them?
+66

-7 Payroll taxes - a workhorse of the tax system, ultimately paid by workers 74
+Payroll taxes - a workhorse of the tax system, ultimately paid by workers 76

-8 A crossroads for road funding 82
+A crossroads for road funding 84

-Endnotes / References 94
+Endnotes 96

-Executive Summary

-Evolving the Federation

-3 The GST matters fo our collective future

-A broad-based land tax

-5 Commonwealt state funding

-7 Payroll taxes
+Executive Summary Evolving the federation The GST matters for our collective future A broad-based land tax is more efficient and equitable than transfer duty The current Commonwealth-state funding model has become inefficient Insurance taxes - can we afford them?
+Payroll taxes - a workhorse of the tax system, ultimately paid by workers A crossroads for road funding